 By looking at a survey that shows the property lines as well as all improvements on the land, you can see whether any neighbor has constructed anything that encroaches on the land you're hoping to buy.
 (Since encroachments don't involve recorded agreements, you typically won't find out about any encroachments just by looking at a title commitment.)

-Although you might find out about the existence of recorded easements by reviewing title insurance commitment, knowing their exact location (by looking at a survey) is crucial for understanding whether they'll affect your enjoyment of the property or not.
+Although you might find out about the existence of recorded easements by reviewing title insurance commitment, knowing their exact location (by looking at a survey) is crucial for understanding whether they'll affect your enjoyment of the property.
 For example, you might not mind if you see that the neighbor's pathway easement runs down the edge of the parcel.
 On the other hand, you might have a huge issue if the survey shows that the easement runs smack-dab through the middle of the property.

 If you are using a title company or a lender in the purchase transaction, you might not have a choice about getting a survey.
 Commonly, lenders require an ALTA survey before issuing a mortgage for vacant land.
 Additionally, title companies sometimes require an ALTA survey before committing to issuing title insurance for vacant land.

 If an ALTA survey is not required by your title company or lender, however, you can choose not to get one.
 But you'd be taking a risk.
 If the title company does not receive an ALTA survey, it will probably not provide insurance coverage for various problems that could have been revealed on such a survey.
 (It might express this exclusion as items that "do not appear in the public records" or something similar.)